valinsky/blog/content/posts/mocking.md

 * `response.json` is a mock object, represented by `mock_get.return_value.json` in our test.
 * `response.json()` is represented by `mock_get.return_value.json.return_value` in the test.
 Similarly to `response.status_code`, this is not a mock since we explicitly assigned a value to it.

-Mocks can dynamically create other associated mocks without being explicitly defined.
+Mocks can dynamically create other associated mocks without them being explicitly defined.
 If you try to get the value of an undefined property or method of a mock, the code will not break, instead it will return another mock.

 ```shell
 (Pdb) response.random_property